 To edit your .htaccess file, you will need to connect to your website using an FTP client.
 The .htaccess file resides in your WordPress site’s root directory.

-If you can’t see your .htaccess file there, then you need to force your FTP client to show hidden files.
-(See why you can’t find .htaccess file on your WordPress site.)
+If you can’t see your .htaccess file, then see our guide on why you can’t find .htaccess file on your WordPress site.

-You can edit .htaccess file in any plain text editor like Notepad.
+You can download .htaccess to your computer and edit it using a text editor like Notepad.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.